gtraiano/DisneyCharacters/README.md

 3. As a user I would like to be able to see on a PIE chart every table page character results.
     - Each portion of the chart should be the number of films each character participates in.
-    - When hovering on a portion it should be displayed the percentage of the portion and the list of films.
+    - When hovering on a portion the percentage of the portion and the list of films should be displayed.
     - The user should be able to export the data of the chart in a xlsx file.
     - Each time the table view changes the chart should be updated accordingly.